AGProjects/sylkrtc.js/API.md

 #### Conference.id

 Getter property which returns the ID for this conference.
 Note: this is not related to the URI.

+#### Conference.sharingScreen

+Getter property which returns the screen sharing state.

 #### Conference.direction